ajratnam/mooncell/README.md

 # Mooncell

-A robust supply chain management system built using vaddin.
+A robust supply chain management system built using vaadin.

 ## Running the application